mdn/content/files/en-us/webassembly/rust_to_wasm/index.md

 1. Compiles your Rust code to WebAssembly.
 2. Runs `wasm-bindgen` on that WebAssembly, generating a JavaScript file that wraps up that WebAssembly file into a module the browser can understand.
-3. Creates a `pkg` directory and move that JavaScript file and your WebAssembly code into it.
+3. Creates a `pkg` directory and moves that JavaScript file and your WebAssembly code into it.
 4. Reads your `Cargo.toml` and produces an equivalent `package.json`.
 5. Copies your `README.md` (if you have one) into the package.